 Phase Years Additional Information Current 2021-2024 (Years 1-4) 2025-2026 (Years 5-6) This phase is the current TIP + 2 years.
 Projects on this list are occurring at the present time, may have already occurred, or are planned to begin over the next few years.
-Some studies fall into this category to kick off a list of projects that could be included and resolved in the next LRTP update.
+Some studies fall into this category to kick off a list next LRTP update.
 Mid-Range 2027-2033 (Years 7-12) These are the higher priority projects that will ideally advance to the TIP within the next dozen years.
 Some projects in this phase are split-funded between this phase and the long range phase.
 Long Range 2034-2045 (Years 13-25) Projects in this phase are supported but will not likely occur within the next 12 years for a variety of reasons including funding, cost, and lower priority through Decision Lens ranking.

-Evhihit 65 Project Programming Phasas LXIIIDIL 00 - FIUJELL FIUgramming FIIdSES
+Evhihit 65 Project Programming Phasas -60 FIUJECI FIOGRATITI rilases